Philosophy

 Descartes

-Perhaps the words that we must add to that of form, to give it back its original meaning, are tolls of the same being form, and therefore not characteristics of it, but the repetition of a single, perennial concept, like the ringing of a bell.
+Perhaps the words we feel compelled to add to form, in an effort to restore its original meaning, are not truly attributes of form at all.
+Rather, they are echoes—tolls—of the same being-form: not descriptors, but repetitions of a single, perennial concept, like the ongoing ringing of a bell.

 ‘Mentre vaga Angioletta ogn’anima gentil cantando alletta’.